 What should I do if an employee doesn’t show up for a shift?

 If it is truly odd that the employee did not show up, after the second day, I may even call the police.
 Otherwise, check your state and local laws but if an employee no-calls no-shows that is grounds for termination and is usually also considered voluntary job abandonment.

 What should I do if an employee walks out?

-Yes, an employee should never walk off on the job and is of course grounds for termination (depending on circumstances and legal compliance).
+Yes, an employee should never walk off the job and it’s of course grounds for termination (depending on circumstances and legal compliance).
 But, ask yourself what is going on with your management style and workplace culture to drive an employee to this action.

 Ask them for help for your growth in your management style.
 Ask what is going well and what you can do to improve.
-Then, if you follow up on their advice every few weeks checking in to ask them if you are doing any better on the items they suggested, your management style will not only dramatically improve but your employees will be committed to helping you and the business succeed.
+Then, if you follow up on their advice every few weeks checking in to ask them if you are doing any better on the items they suggested, you’ll improve your management style dramatically.
+Plus, your employees will work even harder to help you and the business succeed.